udexon/MetaProgrammingDummies/_SAIGON/README.md

-SAIGON Metaprogramming for Dummies
+### SAIGON Metaprogramming for Dummies

-Hardik Parsania made an excellent tutorial for [selecting image from gallery](https://demonuts.com/pick-image-gallery-camera-android/) on Android phone with a Kotlin app.
+Hardik Parsania made an excellent tutorial for [selecting image from gallery](https://demonuts.com/pick-image-gallery-camera-android/) on Android phone with a Kotlin app, which we cloned [here](https://github.com/udexon/MetaProgrammingDummies).

-We demonstrate to how to add a button to Parsania's original app, without involving any coding.
+We demonstrate to how to add a button to Parsania's original app, without involving any coding, to illustrates some basic principles of SAIGON Metaprogramming.
+For more information about the [SAIGON project](https://github.com/udexon/SAIGON) itself, please click [here](https://github.com/udexon/SAIGON).

 | Before        | After           |